 A new saddle and pannier set will cost around $300.00 + per goat.
 Saddle choice will depend on how you intend to utilize your goat.
 For backpacking and day hiking trips, the Adult Soft Saddle will do the trick and works well on female goats.
 If you intend to have long, overnight camping trips and/or hunt with your goat the adjustable saddle will be appropriate.
 It has a unique design to comfortably fit a variety of goat shapes and will carry your heavy loads. https://www.youtube.com/watch?v=7gPFDwu1bxs If you are training your younger goats (less than 2 years of age) or have Nigerian Dwarf goats, the Kid Trainer will be perfect! https://packgoats.com/product/pack-goat-training-saddle-by-marc-warnke/

-You will need a trailer or rack in your truck to haul them (they need to be out of the wind but well ventilated) and that will be an expense as well.
+Plan to purchase a trailer or enclosed canopy for your truck to haul them (they need to be out of the wind but well ventilated). https://packgoats.com/transporting-goats-space-optimum-ventilation-and-suspension/

-You will also need to plan on adequate shelter and fencing (I recommend hog panel or electric).
+Plan to build or purchase adequate shelter and fencing (I recommend hog panels or electric).
 Budget plenty as it will always be more than you think.